KulikDM/pythresh/docs/benchmark.rst

-A second over predictive evaluation can also be done, but now with regards to over predicting beyond the best contamination level for each outlier detection method on each dataset based on the MMC score.
+A second over predictive evaluation can also be done, but now with regards to over predicting beyond the best contamination level for each outlier detection method on each dataset based on the MCC score.
 As seen below, a significant amount of thresholders still tend to over predict even beyond the best contamination level.
 However, now some clear well performing thresholders can be matched to the previous benchmarking,